cnote2017/C-Note-v2.1/doc/build-unix.md

 	./configure
 	make

-This will build bitcoin-qt as well if the dependencies are met.
+This will build cnote-qt as well if the dependencies are met.

 Dependencies
 ---------------------